niljub/bittensor/tests/neurotrace/README.md

 export NTRACE_GEN_ENABLE=<ALL or comma-separated generator names without the .py>
 ```

+#### Generating Tests with Programmatic Invocation

+I haven't figured out the details of this yet, however, you'll just need to ensure that either your target methods are decorated directly or dynamically, and then invoke them.

 8. Execute `btcli` with the commands that interact with the target methods.
 This will generate test files in the `NEUROTRACE` directories, as defined in your `.testenv` file.
 Note that multiple files may be generated for a single method if it is invoked multiple times during this process.

 ### Running Tests

 After generation, the pytest framework can run the generated test files, or you can opt to use NeuroTest for execution.
 For now, you'll need to manually create mocks for certain network calls.
-Future versions will autogenerate mocks.s
+Future versions will autogenerate mocks.

 This setup streamlines the process of creating and managing a broad suite of unit tests for Bittensor developers aiming to ensure robustness and reliability in their code.